plone/volto/docs/source/configuration/settings-reference.md

 defaultBlockType
     The name of the default block type used when a new block is added.
-    The default value of this setting is "slate", which uses the current Slate-based implementation for the rich-text editor.
+    The default value of this setting is `slate`, which uses the current Slate-based implementation for the rich text editor.
     If you change this to a different type of block, make sure the block configuration includes the {ref}`blockHasValue` function.

 sentryOptions